lokeshtak567/NexOnet/README.md

 ## 🛠 Features

-- ✅ GUI with custom graphics (Tkinter)
+- ✅ GUI with custom graphics
 - 📶 Scans and connects to the strongest available WiFi networks
 - 🔐 Auto-login to a captive portal with username and password cycling
 - 🌐 Internet connectivity check and re-login if disconnected